 Awarded in December 2015, Bridge to the Geosciences was designed to give Citrus College students an opportunity to explore the possibilities the geosciences hold for all STEM majors.

-Bridge to the Geosciences cohort will participate in four distinct experiences or "geomodules" organized around different subfields of the geosciences including the planetary, atmospheric, ocean and environmental sciences.
+Each Bridge to the Geosciences cohort participated in distinct experiences or "geomodules" organized around different subfields of the geosciences including the planetary, atmospheric, ocean and environmental sciences.

-Participants will have the opportunity to learn about and engage in research activities with scientists at:
+Participants had the opportunity to learn about and engage in research activities with scientists at:

-Through these experiences, participants will develop an understanding of critical local, national and global geoscience issues and how higher education, business and government work together to address these issues.
-The geomodules and on-campus workshops will also provide opportunities for participants to further develop scientific literacy and expand their ability to effectively communicate science ideas to a variety of audiences.
-Bridge participants will have ample opportunity to network with professionals and receive career advice and mentoring.
+Through these experiences, participants developed an understanding of critical local, national and global geoscience issues and how higher education, business and government work together to address these issues.
+The geomodules and on-campus workshops provided opportunities for participants to further develop scientific literacy and expand their ability to effectively communicate science ideas to a variety of audiences.
+Bridge participants were offered opportunities to network with professionals and receive career advice and mentoring.

-All travel expenses are fully covered by the grant and participants are eligible to receive a year-end stipend.
+All travel expenses were fully covered by the grant and participants were eligible to receive a year-end stipend.

-Bridge to the Geosciences is designed for all STEM (science, technology, engineering and mathematics) majors at Citrus College who would like an opportunity to explore career possibilities, be part of a collaborative project with peers, travel, and earn a stipend.
+Bridge to the Geosciences was designed for all STEM (science, technology, engineering and mathematics) majors at Citrus College to explore career possibilities, be part of a collaborative project with peers, travel, and earn a stipend.

 Bridge to the Geoscience Cohort 3 students when they visited Oak Crest Institute of Science on Friday, April 20, 2018

-Bridge to the Geosciences at Citrus College is funded by the National Science Foundation (PR# EAR-1541265).
+Bridge to the Geosciences at Citrus College was funded by the National Science Foundation (PR# EAR-1541265).